sedona-thomas/Database-Project/README.txt

-Names and UNIs:
+1. Names and UNIs:
   Jessica Kuleshov - jjk2235
   Sedona Thomas - snt2127

-PostgreSQL account:
+2. PostgreSQL account:
   jjk2235

-Add-Ons:
+3. Add-Ons:

   Our first addition is that of a Composite "note_page" type.
-This type contains a page of notes that a User has written, as well as when it was written.
+This type contains a title, a timestamp, a list of keywords, and a text attribute containing the note.
 That way, Users can keep notes about snippets of code, methods, constants, packages, etc. that they find interesting for future use.
+  This fits in with our general database schema because our database has a large focus on personalized data per User, and having notes on various methods also allows for more customization on a User's part, along with already-existing features such as Favorites.

   The second addition is a full-text search over the note_pages.
 This allows Users to see if they have written any notes about a particular subject - say they wish to see what notes they have about "hexdigits" - the full-text search looks in the body of each note_page and returns the title and body so the User can read what the note says.
+This is important because Users sometimes do not remember exactly what they titled their notes, so it can often be more useful to search the body and title for phrases they expect to find.

   The final addition is a trigger that, when user code is added into the user_code table, it automatically adds the user as an author and assigns them the next author-id in the author-id table, as well as adding them as a contributor, if they have not already contributed something.
+  This fits with our general design because it helps ensure that author_id's are properly assigned to users in a correct order without having to make a function for it, and properly updates the contributor table as well without manually doing so as well.

-Trigger:
+4. Trigger:

   INSERT INTO user_code VALUES ('johnBuffer/AntSimulator', 6);

     This is the event that causes the trigger to fire.
 When ('johnBuffer/AntSimulator',5) is added, it indicates the filepath 'johnBuffer/AntSimulator', where it checks that the filepath is in the code table, and indicates the user_id 5.
-It then looks to see if this user_id is already an author (i.e. has an author_id associated with it) else it adds the next highest author_id and the name associated with the user_id (from the users table) to the author table.
-It then checks to see if the author_id and user_id are already associated in the contributor table, and if not adds the author_id and user_id as a row there as well.
+It then looks to see if this user_id is already an author (i.e. has an author_id associated with it - in this case there isn't) else it adds the next highest author_id and the name associated with the user_id (from the users table) to the author table.
+It then checks to see if the author_id and user_id are already associated in the contributor table.
+    In this case it is not associated, so the trigger adds the author_id and user_id as a row there as well.

-Queries:
+5. Queries:

   SELECT (note).title || ': ' || (note).body FROM notes WHERE note_id = 1;